 Additional Information for Parents and Families

-The Family Advisory Board consists of a chair or co-chairs and a board of up to 20 families of current undergraduate Webster University students.
-Family Advisory Board members serve at the invitation of the director of First Year Experience and Family Programs.
+The Family Advisory Board consists of a board of up to ten families of current undergraduate Webster University families at the Webster Groves campus.
+FAB members serve at the invitation of the director of First-Year Experience and Family Programs.

-- Attend and participate in two board meetings on campus, per year and monthly Zoom meetings as needed.
+- Attend and participate in two in-person board meetings on campus, per year and monthly Zoom meetings as needed.

 - Participate in Webster Family events to the best of your ability.

-- Be responsive to the director of First-Year Experience and Family Programs for requests, such as meeting invitations, and inform the office of any updates for your contact information, etc.
+- Be responsive to the director of First-Year Experience and Family Programs regarding requests, such as meeting invitations, and inform the office of any updates for your contact information, etc.

-- Be a positive advocate for Webster, and serve as a resource for families in your geographic area.
+- Be a positive advocate for Webster and serve as a resource for all families.

 - Two free tickets (per family) to Webster University Conservatory performances.